Truro might not be first on your list of places to be a student, but it could be the perfect move.

 Here at Sanctuary Students, we know Truro well, having spent a lot of time there.
 This gives us a unique insight into life there – both as a student and after university.

-Universities in Truro
+Student life in Truro

 Truro is home to Truro and Penwith College, a partner institution of the University of Plymouth and the Truro Campus of the University of Exeter Medical School.